 - Go to Data and Privacy and navigate to History Settings.

-- Select the appropriate option (Web & App Activity, Location History, or YouTube History).
+- Select the appropriate option from the list shown above (Web & App Activity, Location History, or YouTube History).

-- On the Activity Controls page, click on the Turn off button.
+- On the Activity Controls page, click on the Turn off or the Turn off and delete activity button.
 You can also set an auto-delete option in each case if you prefer.

-- A popup will appear with the option to pause the relevant tracking.
-Scroll to the bottom of the text and click on the blue Pause button.
+- A pop-up will appear with the option to pause the relevant tracking.
+Scroll to the bottom of the text and click on the Confirmation button.

 - That’s it!
 The appropriate Setting is now off.
 You can now repeat this process for the other settings.